brycelelbach/cppnow_presentations_2016/SLIDE_DECK_GUIDELINES.md

 * A PDF slide deck is a single file, making it easy to download and forward.
 * PDFs are fairly portable and have a consistent rendering across bdesktop and mobile OSes.
 * PDFs are easy to print.

+*Why can't I just link to my HTML5 + javascript slide deck on my website?*

+Because we do not have a way of guaranteeing that your website will be accessible 5/10/15 years from now.
+This repository should be self-contained.

 *Why should we include contextual information (conference name, links, etc)?
 Why should we include a copyright ?*